nsshommo/jaycuthrell.github.io/blog/_posts/2016-10-12-have-your-people-call-my-people.md

 I've tried the free versions of AI-ish or been involved with startups in pursuit of serendipitous calendar integration.
 For most, results were mixed until the results were no longer viable business models.

+Of special note, I do think that the folks behind [x.ai](https://x.ai) are clever.

+The space is getting more crowded or shrinking depending on your perspective.

+Here's a useful query to keep track of recent listicles [https://www.google.com/search?tbs=qdr%3Ay&q=calendly+x.ai+tools](https://www.google.com/search?tbs=qdr%3Ay&q=calendly+x.ai+tools)

 So, for now at least, I'm using a few alternatives while I await meeting scheduling nirvana